 “As a result, I think that a lot of people actually thought that e-cigarettes were more dangerous than cigarettes.”

 Vaping products are widely accepted by public health experts to be much less harmful than cigarettes, though the US government has not yet made this statement.
-Many hope that a premarket tobacco application process, in which the Food and Drug Administration (FDA) has to review if vaping products are “appropriate for the protection of public health,” will sway public opinion later this year.
+Many hope that a premarket tobacco product application process, in which the Food and Drug Administration (FDA) has to review if vaping products are “appropriate for the protection of public health,” will sway public opinion later this year.

 “We hypothesize that there was a lot of misleading information about the illness,” Siegel told Filter.
 “It was attributed to e-cigarettes, even though as it turns out they had nothing to do with it.
 As a result, I think that a lot of people actually thought that e-cigarettes were more dangerous than cigarettes.”